-2021 PGA Championship Golf Predictions with Odds and Expert Picks
+2023 PGA Championship Golf Predictions with Odds and Expert Picks

 Get sports picks for every league and nearly every matchup on Doc’s free picks page.

 Look at the Field

 Course Characteristics of Those Who Can Win or Secure Winning Golf Bets

 Golf Picks: Who to Consider This Week: